notamperdata/notamperdata-addon/README.md

-# Adaverc Google Forms Add-on
+# notamperdata Google Forms Add-on

 ## Overview

-Adaverc provides blockchain-based verification for Google Forms responses by generating cryptographic hashes of form submissions and storing them for future verification.
+notamperdata provides blockchain-based verification for Google Forms responses by generating cryptographic hashes of form submissions and storing them for future verification.
 This ensures data integrity without compromising privacy - only hashes are stored, never the actual form data.

 ## Features